EgocentricVision/EgocentricVision/README.md

 ### Datasets
 - [IndustReal] - The IndustReal dataset contains 84 videos, demonstrating how 27 participants perform maintenance and assembly procedures on a construction-toy assembly set.
 WACV 2024. [[paper]](https://arxiv.org/abs/2310.17323)

+- [EgoExoLearn] - EgoExoLearn, a large-scale dataset that emulates the human demonstration following process, in which individuals record egocentric videos as they execute tasks guided by demonstration videos.
+EgoExoLearn contains egocentric and demonstration video data spanning 120 hours captured in daily life scenarios and specialized laboratories.
+CVPR 2024. [[paper]](https://arxiv.org/abs/2403.16182)

+- [BioVL-QR] - A biochemical vision-and-language dataset, which consists of 24 egocentric experiment videos, corresponding protocols, and video-and-language alignments.
+This study focuses on Micro QR Codes to detect objects automatically.
+From our preliminary study, we found that detecting objects only using Micro QR Codes is still difficult because the researchers manipulate objects, causing blur and occlusion frequently.
+2024. [[paper]](https://arxiv.org/abs/2404.03161v1)

 - [ENIGMA-51](https://iplab.dmi.unict.it/ENIGMA-51/#paper) - ENIGMA-51 is a new egocentric dataset acquired in an industrial scenario by 19 subjects who followed instructions to complete the repair of electrical boards using industrial tools (e.g., electric screwdriver) and equipments (e.g., oscilloscope).
 The 51 egocentric video sequences are densely annotated with a rich set of labels that enable the systematic study of human behavior in the industrial domain.
 WACV 2023. [[paper]](https://arxiv.org/abs/2309.14809)

 - [VidChapters-7M](https://antoyang.github.io/vidchapters.html) - VidChapters-7M, a dataset of 817K user-chaptered videos including 7M chapters in total.
 VidChapters-7M is automatically created from videos online in a scalable manner by scraping user-annotated chapters and hence without any additional manual annotation.
 NeurIPS 2023. [[paper]](https://arxiv.org/abs/2309.13952)